-The bombing killed more than 160 people and McVeigh was put to death for it in 2001.
-His co-defendant, Terry Nichols, will stand trial in Oklahoma next week on state charges that carry the death penalty.
+The April 19, 1995, bombing killed more than 160 people and McVeigh was put to death for it in 2001.
+His co-defendant, Terry Nichols, will stand trial in Oklahoma next week on state charges that could carry the death penalty.